Samantha-Zhan/Nokia-COIN-Project-App-/README.md

 > <strong>Efficient use of cloud resouce:</strong> <br>
 As an effort to save backend cloud resource during code refinement phase, I successfully reduce the number of storage read requests to <strong><em>20%</em></strong> of original by more efficient request handling, cross-page communication, and increased global data structure.

+> <strong>Drier code with component and cloud function:</strong><br>
+I extract parts of the app and implement these as components for repeated use to reduce development time and catch bugs easier.
+For example: list view, detail view of log, user avatar/name display...
+Moreover, I use cloud function to handle backend database read/write to reduce repetition.

 > Respect for user data
 > Good user experience: personallized profile+secure user info, easy login, simplistic design, toasts on each action, feedback function, community area